Nonprofits unite under shared vision for the Boston waterfront.

 Building on those strengths, the partners will continue to develop a shared advocacy agenda, invest in robust and inclusive programming, set measurable goals and indicators of progress, and support each other’s work.
 Barr is excited to support their collective efforts in service of a waterfront that the people of Boston want and deserve.

-We invite you to add your own ideas for the Boston waterfront—as well as photos or videos of what you love about the waterfront already—using the hashtag #OurWaterfront.
+We invite you to learn more below about the partners and to add your own ideas for the Boston waterfront—as well as photos or videos of what you love about the waterfront already—using the hashtag #OurWaterfront.

 Boston Waterfront Partners is an alliance of residents, advocates, and organizations working together to make the city’s waterfront open, inviting, and vibrant for all.